 - i.
 Public Private Partnership (PPP)

 - ii.
 Grant by the Central Government

 - iii.
 Equity Sharing Model

 Project Cost Estimate

-The estimated project cost for the implementation of the Metro corridor along the proposed Silk Board to K R Puram corridor is as below.
+The estimated project cost for the implementation of the Metro corridor along the proposed K R Puram to Airport corridor is as below:

-Capital Cost of the Project-Phase 2A ORR Line
+Capital Cost of the Project-Phase 2B